Integrated Path to Architectural Licensure (IPAL)

 The Boston Architectural College has a long tradition of supporting and mentoring students toward the goal of becoming licensed architects.
 In 2015, the Boston Architectural College was one of the initial select groups of schools accepted by the National Council of Architectural Registration Boards (NCARB) into the Integrated Path to Architectural Licensure (IPAL) program.
 To date, there are a limited number of architectural programs nationwide which offer the IPAL program as an option.

-Of all IPAL programs nationwide, there have been a total of eight successful IPAL graduates (as of 2020), who received their architecture license shortly after graduation.
+Of all 25 IPAL programs nationwide, there have been a total of nine successful IPAL graduates (as of 2021), who received their architecture license shortly after graduating from the BAC.
 To date, the BAC is the only college in Massachusetts to have supported our IPAL graduates in receiving architecture licensure.

 You can read more about the BAC’s IPAL graduates here: